ViggieM/minimalistdjango/pages/2024-05-24-media-upload-to-s3-bucket.md

----
-title: Upload media files to an S3 Bucket
+# Upload media files to an S3 Bucket
-description: How to use S3 buckets to store user uploaded files
----

 Let's take this Django model: